-As long as we work with startups, we see its start, growing and success stages, we are taking a part in this process and we want to share few tips to you.
+As long as we work with startups, we see their start, growing and success stages, we are taking a part in this process and we want to share few tips with you.

 Define your competitors’ strengths and weaknesses.
 Then, define your competitive advantage, ‘why are you different?”.

 Work with people, which stick to the same values as you do.
-In one of Peter Drucker’s articles, there are great examples of experience of different companies and where bring gaps between the values of management of any level.
-It delays as the company development and personal growing as well.
+In one of Peter Drucker’s articles, there are great examples of the experience of different companies and where bring gaps between the values of management of any level.
+It delays the company’s development and personal growth as well.

 There is no better condition for your business idea than a right time, we also call it a demand.

-And the last thing, be prepared to risks, but don’t lose a very important resource - belief in your project as your child.
+And the last thing, be prepared to risks but don’t lose a very important resource – believe in your project as your child.
 Can your kid grow without your credit?